 It's linked to heart health, brain health, a long life, a strong relationship, and even happiness.
 Just keep it safe.
 Get tested for STDs and use condoms to protect yourself and your partner against diseases and unwanted pregnancy.

 A lack of sleep can lead to diabetes, heart disease, obesity, and depression.
 If that's not enough reason to get your ZZZs, it also causes car crashes and other accidents.
 Adults should get 7 to 9 hours each night.

 The sunlight helps set your sleep clock and leads to more exercise.
-You'll also get more vitamin D, which many Americans don't get enough of.
+You'll also get vitamin D, which many people don't get enough of.
 It's important for cell function, mental health, and heart health.
 But don't stay in the sun too long, and wear sunscreen.
 Too much sun is linked to skin cancer.